Advanced Facilities Dental Hygiene

 WCU's Dental Hygiene program is dedicated to having modern dental technology needed for student learning.
-Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care - available in one place, at one time.
-Additionally, students participate in community outreach programs and have the opportunity to participate in global service learning.
+Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care — available in one place.
+Additionally, students participate in community outreach.
 Students are also involved in activities for professional growth through professional membership and portfolio development.

 Simulation and Materials Lab